Astro Chase: Reception

-Astro Chase spent three months in Popular Computer Worlds top-ten list and became the first game to be awarded "Computer Game of the Month" by Dealerscope.
+The Atari 8-bit computer version of Astro Chase was reviewed by Video magazine in its "Arcade Alley" column where it was described as "a state-of-the-art space shoot-out" and as "a revolutionary game with graphic achievements of stunning virtuosity".
+Reviewers specifically praised the game's innovative "single thrust propulsion" mechanic.
 The game was awarded "1984 Best Science Fiction/Fantasy Computer Game" at the 5th annual Arkie Awards, where judges described it as "slam-bang space battle" and praised its animated intermissions.

-The Atari computer system version of Astro Chase was reviewed by Video magazine in its "Arcade Alley" column where it was described as "a state-of-the-art space shoot-out" and as "a revolutionary game with graphic achievements of stunning virtuosity".
-Reviewers specifically praised the game's innovative "single thrust propulsion" mechanic.

 Allen Doum reviewed the game for Computer Gaming World, and stated that "What qualifies Astro Chase as "state of the art" is the graphics presentation.
-The full scrolling playfield is not only drawn beautifully, but changes with each chase."Softline stated that "Astro Chase is just about all you could ask for in an arcade game ... an exercise in class and style", citing its "Tremendous graphics".
+The full scrolling playfield is not only drawn beautifully, but changes with each chase."
+Softline stated that "Astro Chase is just about all you could ask for in an arcade game ... an exercise in class and style", citing its "Tremendous graphics".

-In a retrospective review of the Atari 5200 version, Keita Iida wrote, "the gorgeous 3-D starfield is just another 2-D maze—with round obstructions instead of walls."
-He concluded, "Astro Chase is one big letdown and serves as a reminder that graphics are only skin deep."
+Retrospective looks at the game are harsher.
+Keita Iida wrote, "the gorgeous 3-D starfield is just another 2-D maze—with round obstructions instead of walls."
+He concluded, "Astro Chase is one big letdown and serves as a reminder that graphics are only skin deep".
+The Video Game Critic gave a letter grade of F: "all style and no substance".